 But again just updating Java worked for my client and I hope it may for some of my readers.

 And that hass.de blog did indeed mention in passing that “an update to latest Java sometimes also help, too.”
 That would be easy to miss amid all else in the post.
 One reason I point this out here is that sadly that hass.de site no longer allows comments, so I couldn’t add this clarification there.
 (I get it that more and more sites are not permitting comments.
 I see the pros AND cons.)

-Second, as for why adding the Dhttps.protocols arg may not help or be needed: again you may see resources on the web proposing adding those as a solution for some cf ssl issues.
+Second, the commonly suggested Dhttps.protocols arg may not help or be needed: again you may see resources on the web proposing adding those as a solution for some cf ssl issues.
 But it is not the right solution for this more common problem (of the destination server changing what it supports, and that being something that the JVM CF is running on does NOT support).